 If your operator of choice doesn’t offer an iOS app, you’ll still be able to bet using a mobile browser or desktop.
 Currently, all five of Illinois’ online sportsbooks offer iOS apps.

 Google completely prohibits gambling apps from its Google Play Store.
 While you won’t be able to get online sportsbook apps directly from Google’s marketplace, you will still have access to Android Apps.

-Operators offer Android apps directly from their website in most cases.
-All you need yo do is visit the site and follow the prompts to download the Android app for your sportsbook of choice.
+Operators offer Android apps directly from their websites in most cases.
+All you need to do is visit the site and follow the prompts to download the Android app for your sportsbook of choice.